peidevs/Event_Resources/Checklist.md

 * who prints the "Hello my name is ..." labels?
 * who is handling door prizes? is Scooter list correct?
 * did someone 'announce' via the MeetUp site, and send an email on the day before the event?

+#### Lessons learned
+* at CYC, a presenter wanted to play audio clips.
+We rented cables and an adapter box at Long & McQuade so that we could plug a stereo-mini jack into a Mac, and then a XLR (?) jack into the sound board.